-The UK has one of the highest numbers of Covid-19 cases and deaths due to Covid-19 around the world.
+Like the rest of the world, the UK has paid a heavy price.
+The country has one of the highest numbers of Covid-19 cases and deaths around the world.
 Even though they are the first country to start a vaccination scheme, they are still battling a deadly second wave.
 The new Covid-19 variant has been discovered in the country and is said to be more infections.
 As a result, several countries have banned flights from the UK right before Christmas.

 Meanwhile, Scotland, Wales, and Northern Ireland have similar schemes as that of England, however, the countries that are on their “exemption list” are not necessarily the same as England.